Upon arrival, transfer to the hotel for rest and a welcome dinner.

 After returning to Moscow, we’ll visit GUM, a shopping mall with magnificent interiors, three elegantly designed floors and a glass-roofed central courtyard.
 Wrap up the tour day with a few stops on Moscow’s world-famous subway.
 Renowned for the ornate splendor of its stations, the metro offers photo ops galore of lavish marble and mosaics, chandeliers and statues.

 Our day starts off with a walk around Peter and Paul Fortress, built by Peter the Great in 1703.
 Visit the fortress cathedral whose iconic spire of 122.5 m is visible throughout St. Petersburg.
-In Petropavlovskaya Cathedral lies the crypts of all Russian tsars after Peter the Great.
+In Petropavlovskaya Cathedral lie the crypts of all Russian tsars starting with Peter the Great.
 Continue to Vassilyevsky Island, its layout designed by Tsar Peter himself.
 This island is now home to the first University in Russia, the Academy of Fine Arts, “Kunstkamera,” the first museum in Russia and other notable institutions.

 We continue onto the left bank of Neva river, where stands the might Bronze Horseman monument to Peter the Great.
 We embark on a leisurely stroll along the famous Nevsky avenue, impressive Kazan Cathedral, and Anichkov Bridge with its four Horse Tamers sculptures.
-Drop into Vassilyevsky, one of St. Petersburg’s oldest food stores and astonishing for its Art Nouveau decor.
+Drop into Yeliseyevsky, one of St. Petersburg’s oldest food stores and astonishing for its Art Nouveau decor.
 We wrap up the day in Yusupov Palace, which once belonged to one of the wealthiest noble families in Russia.
 Today it houses a museum of 19th-20th c. nobility and recounts the mysterious story of the notorious Rasputin’s murder.

 First, we drive to Peterhof Palace and Gardens Ensemble, a UNESCO World Heritage Site.
 The morning is dedicated to the Grand Palace, sometimes called the Russian Versailles, as well as the Monplaisir and Marly palaces, and the Great Cascade of gorgeous, gilded fountains.